sprasadhpy/myAInotes/Value Alignment Verification.md

    - CIRL treats value alignment as a cooperative game where a human and a robot maximize a shared reward known only to the human.
    - CIRL and similar methods ensure convergence to human values over time but do not provide tools to verify if alignment has been achieved.

-2. **Inverse Reinforcement Learning (IRL) and Active Preference Learning** (<span style="color:red">TK</span>: both are different)
+2. **Inverse Reinforcement Learning (IRL) and Active Preference Learning** (*TK*: both are different)
    - IRL and active preference learning aim to learn a reward function that reflects human preferences, typically through demonstrations or preference queries.
    - Unlike IRL, which needs to infer an exact reward function, value alignment verification only confirms if two agents are aligned, without needing to know the reward function.
    - Value alignment verification can be achieved with a constant number of queries, compared to the logarithmic number of queries required for active reward learning.
-   - In cases where human values are implicit, active reward learning can be combined with value alignment verification to infer human values and use them to generate alignment tests (<span style="color:red">TK</span>: make it more interesting - our test allows to generate unit tests? - how to make it)
+   - In cases where human values are implicit, active reward learning can be combined with value alignment verification to infer human values and use them to generate alignment tests (*TK*: make it more interesting - our test allows to generate unit tests? - how to make it)

 3. **Machine Teaching**
    - Machine teaching involves a teacher optimizing a minimal set of training data so a student can learn specific parameters.